-Red and Marjorie Adams purchased this land on Roy Creek in 1941 after Red came home from the war.
-As early conservationists, Red and the adjoining neighbor, Herschel Black, vowed to protect and preserve its natural state through a gentleman’s handshake.
+The east side of Roy Creek Canyon was purchased by Red and Marjorie Adams in 1941 when Red came home from the war.
+As early conservationists, Red and the adjoining neighbor vowed to protect and preserve its natural state through a gentleman’s handshake.
 Through decades of gentle human touch, Roy Creek Canyon has remained as it was nearly 100 years ago.
 It is a time capsule of pristine spring waters, thriving native wildlife, and ancient Karst limestone formations that are unique to the Texas Hill Country.
-These two families have now joined together to further this conservation effort.
+These families continue independently to protect the land for future generations.

 As active naturalists and film makers, Red and Marjorie Adams sought to educate people about protecting threatened species, the dangers of over-development, and the need for conserving the raw native lands of Austin and it’s surrounding Hill Country.
 In their award-winning films, Where Should A Squirrel Live? and What Good Is A Warbler? they challenged viewers to consider the cost of losing natural habitat and the greater cost to society as a whole.
 Their work was a driving force in the movement to save the Golden Cheek Warbler, whose only nesting place is the Texas Hill Country and who continues to be at risk by the encroaching development.